Loading...

 How to consume Salad chicken without glucose spikes

-Add sources of healthy fats to your salad, such as avocado, nuts (like almonds or walnuts), or seeds (such as flaxseeds or chia seeds).
-These can help slow down the digestion and absorption of carbohydrates.
+Add healthy fats such as avocado, nuts, or seeds.
+These can slow down the absorption of glucose.

 Stay Hydrated

-Drink water before and during your meal to help digestion and prevent large glucose spikes.
+Drink plenty of water before and during your meal to help digestion and stabilize blood sugar levels.

 healthspan-mbl